 During the first semester of residence, the student should select a faculty member who shall act as the major professor of his graduate advisory committee and direct the student's research.
 Original research is an integral part of the Doctor of Philosophy program.
 As soon as possible, but not later than the second regular semester of enrollment, the student with his advisory committee must file an approved dissertation topic with the department head.
 The graduate advisory committee shall consist of not less than four approved members of the graduate faculty and be mutually acceptable to the student and the committee members, including the major professor.
 The committee members must be representative of the general field of study in which the student expects to perform his work.
-The major professor and the graduate advisory committee, the Dean and the Director of Graduate Studies Committee, the Dean and the Director of Graduate Studies and Research.
+The major professor and the graduate advisory committee must be approved by the School of Pharmacy Graduate Studies Committee, the Dean and the Director of Graduate Studies and Research.